Taxonomy Australia's Governance

 Dr Andrew Thornhill

-Andrew is one of the two representatives of mid-career researchers on the Steering Committee.
+Andrew is one of the two representatives of the University sector on the Steering Committee.

 He is a lecturer in plant systematics at the University of New England in Armidale as well as the director of the N.C.W.
 Beadle Herbarium.
 He has worked in a number of Australian institutes and states, as well as, in the USA.
 Andrew studies a broad range of aspects in plant evolution with an emphasis on Australian plants and large phylogenetic studies.
 He has published on the evolution, palynology, phylogenetics, systematics, and biogeography of the Myrtaceae and in particular has worked on the phylogenetic relationships of the eucalypts which are a species rich group in Myrtaceae.
 More recently he has become involved with bryophyte (moss, liverwort, and hornwort) collection curation and their systematic and phylogenetic relationships.